slamice/wri/fiction/scientific-fiction-the-toadies-erupt.md/ch3. The Ephemeral one.md

-The Ephemerent One came home to find a note stapled to her door.
+The Ephemeral One came home to find a note stapled to her door.
 She was puzzled why the landlord would damage an apartment's door, but then was even more puzzled when the notice said she had to be out in three weeks.

 She immediately called him up.